nansencenter/nextsim/README_docker.md

 docker run --rm nextsim nextsim.exec
 ```
 This will, of course, raise an error because no configfile or data is given to the model.
 But it
 shows that the model is already compiled and stored inside the image.
-See section 5 below how to
+In the section 4 below see
-run the model correctly.
+how to run the model correctly.

 By default the base image will be quite large, it will contain many libraries and Python packages.
 If a smaller image needs to be built with bare minimum of libraries, an extra option should be